 Tools from the Paleolithic

-Middle Paleolithic stone artefacts from the same region are correlated with river deposits dated between 300,000 and 200,000 years ago and are associated with Neanderthals.
-The Pleistocene river gravel deposits from the top of the sequence in the former brown-coal mine Zwenkau, which is located south of Leipzig in Saxony, yielded the oldest Middle Paleolithic artefacts.
-This artefact inventory, the stone tool assemblage of “Eythra,” is known for its numerous handaxes and dates back to about 280,000 years ago.
+Middle Paleolithic stone artifacts from the same region are correlated with river deposits dated between 300,000 and 200,000 years ago and are associated with Neanderthals.
+The Pleistocene river gravel deposits from the top of the sequence in the former brown-coal mine Zwenkau, which is located south of Leipzig in Saxony, yielded the oldest Middle Paleolithic artifacts.
+This artifact inventory, the stone tool assemblage of “Eythra,” is known for its numerous handaxes and dates back to about 280,000 years ago.

 The youngest sediments from which the researchers obtained the new dates belong to the so-called Saalian glaciation (named after the river Saale).
 The southernmost ice advance of Scandinavian glaciers into Central Germany occurred about 150,000 years ago.

 “Our dates will have a major impact on the understanding of the timing of glacial cycles and climatic shifts of ice-age Europe,” say the authors.
 “The first major glaciation had a huge impact on the environment and re-modeled the entire landscape.
 The newly determined ages of the Lower and Middle Paleolithic artifacts will help us in the future to reconstruct the ways in which humans populated or re-populated central Germany and central Europe following this major climatic impact.”